LearnDifferent/my-notes/JVM调优.md

 - Parallel GC can compact and reclaim space in the old generation only as a whole.
 G1 incrementally distributes this work across multiple much shorter collections.
 This substantially shortens pause time at the potential expense of throughput.
 - Similar to the CMS, G1 concurrently performs part of the old generation space-reclamation concurrently.
 However, CMS can't defragment the old generation heap, eventually running into long Full GC's.
 - G1 may exhibit higher overhead than other collectors, affecting throughput due to its concurrent nature.
+- ZGC is targeted at very large heaps, aiming to provide significantly smaller pause times at further cost of throughput.

 Due to how it works, G1 has some unique mechanisms to improve garbage collection efficiency: